phunware/maas-cme-android-sdk/README.md

 Documentation
 ------------

-Documentation is included in the Documents folder in the repository as both HTML and .jar.
-You can also find the latest documentation here: http://phunware.github.io/maas-cms-android-sdk/.
+Documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+You can also find the latest documentation here: http://phunware.github.io/maas-cms-android-sdk/

 Overview
 -----------

-The MaaSCME SDK allows developers to fetch and manage the various pieces of data in the Content Management System including containers, schemas, structure, and content.
-The CME spans across your entire organization so different applications can potentially share the same content.
+The MaaSCME SDK allows developers to fetch and manage the various pieces of data in the Content Management Engine, including containers, schemas, structure and content.
+The CME spans across your entire organization, so different applications can potentially share the same content.

 ### Container